Pharmacovigilance and Risk Management Strategies Conference

 Sudip S. Parikh, PhD, serves as Senior Vice President and Managing Director for DIA Americas.
 He previously served as Vice President and General Manager of Health & Consumer Solutions at Battelle, leading its Healthcare Improvement, Public Health Research, and Consumer, Industrial, and Medical Technology Development teams in R&D supported by government and commercial clients.
 Dr. Parikh is a board member of Research America, the Friends of Cancer Research, and the Food Innovation Center.
 He was a Presidential Management Fellow at the National Institutes of Health, and was awarded a National Science Foundation Graduate Research Fellowship while earning his PhD in Macromolecular Structure and Chemistry from The Scripps Research Institute

-Paula Rausch, PhD
+Paula Rausch, PhD, RN

 - Director, Division of Health Communications, Office of Communications, CDER